rust-lang/book/src/match.md

     5 => println!("five"),
     6 => println!("six"),
     7 => println!("seven"),
+    // We won't write out all of the arms here, but imagine that there are more
+    // arms corresponding to the rest of the numbers.
+    254 => println!("two-hundred and fifty-four"),
+    255 => println!("two-hundred and fifty-five"),
 }
 ```

-Even though a `u8` can only have valid values of zero through seven, Rust isn't
+Even though a `u8` can only have valid values of zero through 255, Rust isn't
 quite smart enough to understand we've covered all the cases.
 In order to fix
 this, we can use a special pattern, `_`: